kevinpt/vhdl-extras/doc/rst/packages.rst

 `sizing.vhdl <http://code.google.com/p/vhdl-extras/source/browse/rtl/extras/sizing.vhdl>`_

-A set of functions for computing integer logarithms and for determing the size of binary numbers and encodings.
+A set of functions for computing integer logarithms and for determining the size of binary numbers and encodings.
 Generalized functions for computing floor(log(n, b)) and ceil(log(n, b)) for any base b are provided as well as special purpose convenience functions like bit_size and encoding_size.
 See the :ref:`bcd_conversion` implementation for a practical example of computing integer logs in base-10 using this package.

 .. code-block:: vhdl